-Your Colon Cancer Glossary: Words You Need to Know
+Your Colon Cancer Glossary: Words You Need to Knowby Stephanie Wood Health Writer

-It’s easy to be baffled by an oncologist’s jargon – even when you’re well into diagnosis and treatment with colon cancer, there may still be words you don’t understand.
+It’s easy to be baffled by an oncologist’s jargon.
+Even when you’re well into diagnosis and treatment of colorectal cancer (also known as colon cancer), there may still be words you don’t understand.
 For instance, when your doctor mentions a “PET,” she’s not referring to man’s best friend.
 And when she talks about “stages,” it’s got nothing to do with theaters.
-You need to learn your doctor’s language to make informed treatment decisions, which is why we gathered the following definitions to help you understand the terms associated with colon cancer.
+This guide to the language of colon cancer will help you “talk the talk” and make smart, informed decisions so you can get back to living your life.

 What does the word colon mean?